emmahsax/highline_wrapper/README.md

 To report any security vulnerabilities, please view this project's [Security Policy](https://github.com/emmahsax/highline_wrapper/security/policy).

-When interacting with this repository, please follow [Contributor Covenant's Code of Conduct](https://contributor-covenant.org).

 ## Releasing

 To make a new release of this gem: